mukesh8945/mukeshrempo-ME_QCALC_QA/README.md

-his project aims to obtain basic skills in Java and OOPs principles by building a subset of features seen in calculators.
+This project aims to obtain basic skills in Java and OOPs principles by building a subset of features seen in calculators.